 If the stage is destroyed or breaks up aerodynamically, the propellants will be dispersed, but the casualty area will now have to take into consideration many inert pieces.
 The casualty area, based on weight of inert debris should fall within the range shown in Appendix 1.
 Appendix 1 also has a range of number of pieces as a function of total inert debris weight.
 When a stage or vehicle breaks up, the impact probability computation must consider the fact that the pieces spread and impact over a wider area.
 A simple model for computing impact probability is to divide the total casualty area by the number of pieces; this will give a single reference casualty area.
 Then compute the impact probability of that single piece assuming that the impact dispersions are the same for all pieces.
 This is not a particularly robust assumption because each fragment or fragment group could have a different mean impact point and different values for their impact dispersions.
 If this could have a serious effect on the conclusions of a risk analysis, then a more complete study involving debris details, trajectories and dispersions must be performed.

 However, to demonstrate the effect of multiple debris pieces, this example will be continued.
 Assume a total inert debris mass of 6000 kg that represents approximately 800 pieces with an average fragment weight of 7.5 kg.
-Based on 14 in Appendix 1, it appears that a debris mass of 6000 kg will have a total basic casualty area of 900 m2 based on the chart of the results of past practice.
+Based on Figure 14 in Appendix 1, it appears that a debris mass of 6000 kg will have a total basic casualty area of 900 m2 based on the chart of the results of past practice.
 Divided by 800, the average basic casualty area is 1.1 m2.
-For the case of assessing whether any fragment strikes an asset with catastrophic potential, then the dimension of a human in the basic casualty area equation must be removed.
+For the case of assessing whether any fragment strikes an critical infrastructure asset, then the dimension of a human in the basic casualty area equation must be removed.